 The Something Song: "The Love Song" on Holy Wood, followed immediately by "The Fight Song" and later on, "The Death Song".

-Songs Of Solace: Mr. Manson has acknowledged their music's usage in this form.
+Songs of Solace: Mr. Manson has acknowledged their music's usage in this form.

-Take That: Unusually, there was one aimed at a section of the band's own fans.
+Unusually, there was one aimed at a section of the band's own fans.
 The song "This Is the New Shit" was written about fans who didn't even try to understand the point behind the band's music, preferring to just cheer everything indiscriminately.

 Theme Naming: The original band members' pseudonyms are formed by taking the first name of a female sex symbol, and the surname of a serial killer (Marilyn Monroe and Charles Manson).
 This practice stopped with Zim Zum in the Antichrist Superstar era.